-About 3km / 2mi up-stream is the Lupu Bridge (2003), an arch bridge with once the world longest span (550m / 1804ft).
-It is second now, as it was surpassed by another Chinese project.
+About 3km / 2mi upstream is the Lupu Bridge (2003), an arch bridge with once the world's longest span (550m / 1804ft).
+It is second now, as another Chinese project surpassed it.

 Keeping the direction, the next one is the Xupu Bridge (1997).

-It connects Shanghai with the Yangshan Deep-Water Port, another great sight:
+It connects Shanghai with the Yangshan Deep-Water Port, another astonishing sight:

-Speaking of engineering to be found in Shanghai, it can't go without mentioning the super tall skyscrapers in Shanghai's downtown.
+Speaking of engineering to be found in Shanghai, it can't go without mentioning the super tall skyscrapers in its downtown.

 The tallest, the Shanghai Tower, includes many compelling sustainable solutions, too.
 For example, it is equipped with a double-layered insulating glass façade, its roof captures rainwater for internal use, and just under the roof are 200 vertical-axis wind turbines to help with the tower's power consumption.

 There are, in fact, quite a few of rather impressive green projects across the country:

 Standing near a local coal-fired power station and seeing the dark clouds coming from the boilers make you question the development priorities of the leadership.
-China's building some of the world's biggest wind turbines, but aren't able to install the same ultra-efficient emissions filters that are commonly used across Western Europe.
-Because of which, the Chinese air is by far the worst I've experienced.
+China's building some of the world's biggest wind turbines, but seems to be rather slow in installing the same efficient emissions filters commonly used across Western Europe.
+Because of this, the air quality in China is by far the worst I've experienced.

 It's not that China wouldn't want to import western technologies.
-In fact, most of the infrastructure that works in modern China is brought from the west.
-Many Chinese buildings are designed by western firms - all of Shanghai's skyscrapers above 400m height are done by American companies; the world's fastest commercial train, Shanghai Maglev, was developed and constructed by Germans.
+Many infrastructure and construction projects were done by western firms: all of Shanghai's skyscrapers above 400m height were designed by American companies; the world's fastest commercial train, Shanghai Maglev, was developed and constructed by Germans.

-The Maglev, like all those bridges and buildings is an amazing achievement.
-However, the Maglev alone was $1.2 billion to build - which brings a question: "How come there's $1.2 bn for a short train; yet, there is no money to put better filters to fossil fuel power stations?"
+The Maglev is one of many amazing achievements to be found here; however, the Maglev alone was $1.2 billion to build - which brings a question: "How come there's $1.2 bn for a short train connection; yet, there is no money to put better filters to fossil fuel power stations?"
 Similar thoughts followed me the entire time I stayed there.

-You can't get drinkable water from the tap in China, so everyone's buying water in plastic bottles.
-There are some 1.4 billion people there, you can imagine the amount of plastic wasted just on these bottles every day.
+The tap water in China isn't potable, so most buy water in plastic bottles.
+There are some 1.4 billion people there; you can imagine the amount of energy spent to produce these bottles every day.
 Moreover, the plastic waste it generates is just enormous.
-And it goes beyond the bottles, many restaurants give you plates and cutlery warped in plastic, some hotels even warp towels in plastic...
+And it goes beyond the bottles: many restaurants give you plates and cutlery enclosed in plastic; some hotels even wrap towels in plastic bags...
+Who needs this?

-Many people in western countries see China as an equal economical player, while Chinese would classify themselves as a developing country.
-This was interesting to me, as usually it would be the other way around.
-Although China has indeed a long way to catch up with more environmentally friendly countries; however, considering the accomplishments they already have, it seems like they are using the "developing" label only as an excuse to close eyes at the damaging behavior.
+Many Western countries see China as an equal economic player, while China classifies itself as a developing country.
+This was interesting to me, as I'd expect it to be the other way around.
+China has a long way to catch up with more environmentally friendly countries; however, considering the accomplishments they already have, it seems like the "developing" label is used only as an excuse to close eyes at some of the odd practices.